-A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): August 7, 2019
+REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): December 11, 2018

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Savannah District, Sikes Tract SAS-1999-05170
+DISTRICT OFFICE, FILE NAME, AND NUMBER: Savannah District, Weverhaeuser / Old River Road A.ID S

-C. PROJECT LOCATION AND BACKGROUND INFORMATION:

-State: Georgia County/parish/borough: Effingham City: n/a Center coordinates of site (lat/long in degree decimal format): Lat.
-32.3452° N, Long. -81.3022° W. Universal Transverse Mercator: 17S 471130.30mE 3578796.33mN

-Name of nearest waterbody: Ebenezer Creek

-Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Savannah River

-Name of watershed or Hydrologic Unit Code (HUC): 03060109 - Lower Savannah River

-Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.

-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.

-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY):

-Office (Desk) Determination.
-Date: 8/06/2019

-Field Determination.
-Date(s): 8/01/2019

-SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.

-There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
-[Required]

-Waters subject to the ebb and flow of the tide.
+SA S-2016-00044 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:GA County/parish/borough: Chatham City: Savannah Center coordinates of site (lat/long in degree decimal format): Lat 32.479618° N, Long82.829505° W. Universal Transverse Mercator: 17 S 328086 m E 3595073 m N Name of nearest waterbody: Oconee River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Oconee River Name of watershed or Hydrologic Unit Code (HUC): (03070102) Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
+Date: December 3, 2018 ☐ Field Determination.
+Date(s): December 10, 2018 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. revi re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
+[Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain:

-B. CWA SECTION 404 DETERMINATION OF JURISDICTION.

-There Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required]

-1. Waters of the U.S.

-$\overline{\boxtimes}$

-- a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
+Explain: CWA SECTION 404 DETERMINATION OF JURISDICTION. re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required] 1.
+Waters of the U.S. a.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres. - c.
-Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known): - 2.
-Non-regulated waters/wetlands (check if applicable):3
+Wetlands: acres. c.
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known):

-Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Wetlands A, B, and C are surrounded completely by uplands and they do not contain surface or subsurface connections with jurisdicitonal waters or wetlands and are therefore isolated, non-jurisdicitonal.
+2. Non-regulated waters/wetlands (check if applicable):

-1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.
+&lt;sup>1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.

-$^{^{2}}$ For purposes of this form, an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months).
+&lt;sup>2 For purposes of this form, an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months).

-3 Supporting documentation is presented in Section III.F.
+&lt;sup>3 Supporting documentation is presented in Section III.F.